Latenode

 What this template does

-• Creates calendar events in the user's Google Calendar using the normalized data.
+• Stores the normalized events in a user's Google Calendar

 How it works